TedHusted/awake/awake.md/awake.md

 “Yes, Tessa has been very helpful.”

-“Would a meeting work for you at, say, ten-hundred-tango?
-That’s thirteen-hundred here in romeo time — one pm your time.
+“Would a meeting work for you at, say, ten am Pacific?
 Noah and I can use a FBI conference room and link up with yours at the NTSB.”

 “Sure.
 Can I text an invite to your agency phone number?”

 “Yes, thank you.
-We will see you at ten-hundred-tango.”
+We will see you soon.

 On finding Carla in the inter-agency directory, Park sends an invitation with the connection details.